 1Bodoland University, Kokrajhar, India.

-Finally, submissions are open for the next issue (December 2022).
+Finally, submissions are open for the next issue (January-June 2023).
 Please visit the website https://thetranscript.in/ for submission guidelines.

-Debajyoti Biswasis an Associate Professor of English at Bodoland University, Kokrajhar, India.
+Debajyoti Biswas is Associate Professor & Head of Department of English at Bodoland University, Kokrajhar, India.
 He is an alumnus of Gauhati University and Jawaharlal Nehru University.
 His areas of interest include Anglophone writings from North-east India, Identity Politics and Nationalism, and Environmental Humanities.
-His research articles have appeared in international journals published by Taylor & Francis, Springer Nature, Oxford University Press, Corvinus University of Budapest, RUDN University.
-His recent works are Nationalism in India: Texts and Contexts (Routledge, 2021, edited with J.C.
-Ryan) and Global Perspectives on Nationalism (Forthcoming from Routledge in 2023).
+His research articles have appeared in international journals published by Taylor & Francis, Springer Nature, Oxford University Press, Corvinus University of Budapest, RUDN University and others.
+His recent works are Nationalism in India: Texts and Contexts (Routledge, 2021, co-edited with J.C.
+Ryan) and Global Perspectives on Nationalism (Routledge, 2022, co-edited with Panos Eliopoulos & J.C.
+Ryan).
+His Anglophone Literature from Northeast India and Women’s Writing (Atlantic) and Disability and Peripherality: Perspectives and Narratives from India’s North East (Springer) are forthcoming in 2023.
 He can be reached at firstname.lastname@example.org

 ORCID ID: https://orcid.org/0000-0001-5041-8171